terrytang0905/TT_Tech_Space/blogs/2017-02-11-greenplum-arch-design-note.md

 Multi-statement transactions must also record which command within a transaction inserted a row (cmin) or deleted a row (cmax) so that the transaction can see changes made by previous commands in the transaction.
 The command sequence is only relevant during the transaction, so the sequence is reset to 0 at the beginning of a transaction.

-The master coordinates distributed transactions with the segments using a cluster-wide session ID number, called gp_session_id.
+The master coordinates distributed transactions with the segments using a cluster-wide session ID number, called *gp_session_id*.
 The segments maintain a mapping of distributed transaction IDs with their local XIDs.
 The master coordinates distributed transactions across all of the segment with the two-phase commit protocol.

 _Transaction ID Wraparound_